elastisys/terms/terms-of-service.md

 The backup scope includes:

-- All data and configuration required to fully restore an Environment and make all relevant Service(s) available through their Service Access Points.
+- All data and configuration required to fully restore an Environment and make all relevant Service(s) available through their Service Endpoints.
 - For Customer Kubernetes, this includes resources in Customer owned namespaces, such as Pods, Deployments, StatefulSets, DaemonSets, CronJobs, Services, Horizontal Pod Autoscalers, Pod Disruption Budgets, ConfigMaps, Secrets, NetworkPolicies, ServiceAccounts, Roles, RoleBindings, Ingresses, PersistentVolumeClaims, and any additional custom resources added upon service requests.
 - Customer Data stored on PersistentVolumes.
 - Backups are enabled by default.
 Customers can opt-out from all backups.